gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 7-16 Galaxy Tour from Fraser (5-4-2)
+Did the back deck this time, as I wanted to focus Coma/Canis Ventaci/Ursa galaxies.

+iPolar went great and tracked pretty close all night long.
+Key is to take OFF the cover when powering it up (I think it sets gain there), then only cover when doing darks.
+Oh, and make sure you clear the camera x/y and calibrate it.

+Also more success with the GoTo.
+I did a one star align in the area I'm going to (Arcturus in this case), and then would peridically do "sync to target" to keep the data well.
+It pretty much had the object in frame every time...but did need to do a little more plate solve when I went from Ursa to Cass (double-double).

 # 7-15 Fraser (5-4-3)
 Did a little more deliberate setup with the mount this time.
 I think my tracking error last time was because I didn't do the rotation step accurately with iPolar...and therefore didn't have the rotation right.